UPPMAX/uppmax_intro_python/docs/faq.md

 answer or to say 'I do not know'.
 This is what a former learner had to say on this:

+!!! tip

     > As a learner, you do not want to be berated when giving an answer.
     > Richel tries to gently deal with a wrong answer and he does this great

->
-> A learner from this course ([source](https://uppmax.github.io/uppmax_intro_python/evaluations/20240118/))
+    A learner from this course ([source](https://uppmax.github.io/uppmax_intro_python/evaluations/20240118/))

 You are welcome to try and leave anytime you want.
 The course material is made for self-study too, with videos